appacademy/SWEO-Part-Time-Resources/2-Module/2-week/3-day/README.md

 - Unit Tests: Smallest unit of testing.
 Focuses on individual functions or tasks individually.
-- Integration Tests: Testing how seperate peices of code work with one another.
+- Integration Tests: Testing how separate pieces of code work with one another.
 - End-to-End Tests: Tests the whole application, high level functionality, close to the user experience.